 Companies realized that they couldn’t afford to waste their customers’ time and force them to wait until an agent is free.
 They understood that customers should be able to find answers on their own, especially if they are answers to particularly easy questions.

 Chatbots were adopted at a faster pace to help customers find all the answers that they need with minimal effort.
 Companies also spent time and energy building out comprehensive knowledge bases so that customers could even get answers to complex product-centric questions.
+The team at Solitaired, for example, started using chatbots and knowledge bases to provide immediate answers for their customers.
+They found that this better customer service reduced churn for their subscription gaming package, and improved revenue 11%.

 A lot of companies took this further and loaded the documents from their knowledge base onto their chatbots (a process made much easier and quicker using our DocuSense technology).